HenrikBengtsson/R.filesets/cran-comments.md

 # CRAN submission R.filesets 2.7.1
 on 2015-04-27

-Changes related to R/CRAN updates:

-* Addresses recent R-devel update to nchar().
+Hotfixes due to recent R devel updates to nchar().

 ## Notes not sent to CRAN